 Apple has integrated "Application Tracking Management" (ATT from App Tracking Transparency) for the first time in iOS 14.5.

-The new feature is supposed to give users options to be transparent about being tracked by of third parties.
-Sounds like a very important step for her of users' privacy.
+The new feature is supposed to give users options for transparency of monitoring by third-party applications.
+Sounds like a very important step in protecting users' privacy.

 But here a question arises: How efficient is the ATT function.
 Two developers took a look after 5 months of use.